 Footwear should be chosen that is appropriate to the wearer, the activity and the weather.
 All shoes including sandals must have a back strap.
 Clogs, crocs©, ballet flats with no sole and flip-flops are not acceptable footwear.
 When attending events for several hours, tennis shoes/sneakers may be worn, use your discretion.
+Twisted X or Sperry like shoes are acceptable for show rings or farm/store events.
 Dress Boots with no lace will be accepted with appropriate dresses or skirts and pants must be outside the boot.
 Cowgirl/cowboy boots are not acceptable footwear.